postfix/setup-scripts/README.md

 ### `onnx_install.sh`

-This script installs the ONNX Runtime.
-It downloads 1.19.2 version by default the specified version, (or latest if `--latest` is used), installs it to `/opt/onnxruntime` by default.
+This script installs the ONNX Runtime (https://onnxruntime.ai/).
+It downloads 1.19.2 version by default, the specified version, (or latest if `--latest` is used), installs it to `/opt/onnxruntime` by default.
 It sets up the necessary environment variables.

 **`onnx_install.sh` Usage:**